309 Gregory Hall, MC-466

 Carol Symes is the founding executive editor of The Medieval Globe, the first academic journal to promote a global approach to medieval studies.
 This biannual publication explores the modes of communication, materials of exchange, and myriad interconnections among regions, communities, and individuals in an era central to human history.
 It encourages and promotes scholarship in three related areas of study: the direct and indirect means through which peoples, goods, and ideas came into contact with one another; the deep roots of allegedly modern global phenomena; and the ways in which perceptions of “the Middle Ages” and “the medieval” have been (and continue to be) constructed, shaped, and deployed around the world, in a global context.
 TMG's inaugural double issue was published in 2014: Pandemic Disease in the Medieval World: Rethinking the Black Death, edited by Monica H. Green.
 Like all thematic issues, it is also available in book form.

-At Illinois, Symes holds joint appointments in Theatre, Medieval Studies, and the Classics, as well as in History.
+At Illinois, Symes holds joint appointments in Theatre, Global Studies, and Medieval Studies, as well as in History.
+She is also affiliated with the Unit for Criticism and Interpretive Theory.
 In the past few years, she has begun to create stageworthy translations of several important medieval dramas, including the Anglo-Norman Ordo representacionis Ade (the so-called Jeu d'Adam), the Latin comedy Babio, and the monumental Ludus de Antichristo.
 All have been staged in productions directed by Kyle A, Thomas (Ph.D 2018).
 Her verse translation of The Play of Adam had its world premiere at The Cloisters (Metropolitan Museum of Art) in New York on December 17-18, 2016.
 It was restaged and filmed at Illinois in 2017, where a short documentary about the production's creative process was also filmed.

 Carol Symes is the recipient of the Queen Teaching Prize for Instruction in History (2007) and the Dean's Award for Excellence in Undergraduate Teaching in the College of Liberal Arts and Sciences (2008).
 She was named Helen Corley Petit Scholar for 2008-09.
 In 2011, she was appointed Lynn M. Martin Professorial Scholar, an appointment that was renewed in 2014.
 To date, her work has also been supported by the Mellon Foundation, the Katholieke Universiteit Leuven, the William and Flora Hewlett Foundation, the Center for Advanced Study at the University of Illinois, the Illinois Program for Research in the Humanities, and the Centre for Medieval Studies at the University of York.
 She has also been Visiting Associate Professor of History at Harvard.